Kingston, Ontario: Rugby

 The Kingston Panthers Rugby Football Club (KPRFC) was founded in 1959, and from that moment onward has established a reputation as a strong community player.
-KPRFC is a non-profit organization answering directly to the Eastern Ontario Rugby Union (EORU), the Ontario Rugby Union (ORU), and Rugby Canada (RC).
-The Kingston Panthers R.F.C, recently celebrated their fortieth anniversary with an EORU championship in the Division 1 championship game at Twin Elm Rugby Park in Ottawa, Ontario.
+KPRFC is a non-profit organization answering directly to the Eastern Ontario Rugby Union (EORU), the Rugby Ontario (ORU), and Rugby Canada (RC).
+The Kingston Panthers R.F.C., recently celebrated their fortieth anniversary with an EORU championship in the Division 1 championship game at Twin Elm Rugby Park in Ottawa, Ontario.

 Football

 The earliest known incarnation of an organized football team in Kingston is the Kingston Granites which played in the predecessor league to the Canadian Football League, the Ontario Rugby Football Union, (ORFU).
 The team played for four seasons between 1898 and 1901 winning 1 ORFU title in 1899 defeating the Ottawa Rough Riders 8–0.
 Kingston also hosted the 10th Grey Cup on December 2, 1922.
-The Limestone Grenadiers now represent Kingston and the surrounding area in the OVFL.
+The Limestone Grenadiers now represent Kingston and the surrounding area in the Ontario Varsity Football League.
 The Club franchise catchment area draws players from Frontenac, Hastings, Lanark, Leeds, Lennox and Prince Edward counties.
 League play runs from late May through August.
 The Junior and Varsity teams' main schedule pits the Grenadiers against eastern Ontario opponents and cross-over games with western Ontario teams leading to a provincial title championship game.

-Many notable football people, CFL, NFL players, coaches and personalities have been associated with Kingston including: